The New Celebrity Apprentice

-The New Celebrity Apprentice (also known simply as The Apprentice) was the eighth and final installment of the reality game show The Celebrity Apprentice, thus making it the fifteenth and final installment of The Apprentice as a whole.
+The New Celebrity Apprentice (also known simply as The Apprentice) is the eighth and final installment of the reality game show The Celebrity Apprentice, thus making it the fifteenth and final installment of The Apprentice as a whole.
 It aired from January 2 to February 13, 2017.
 The winner of this season was Matt Iseman.

 The season marked the only appearance of Arnold Schwarzenegger, actor and former Governor of California, as host.
-The show's previous and original host, Donald Trump, stated he opted to leave "out of respect" while he was focusing on his presidential campaign.
-NBC had also begun to cut ties with Trump following controversial remarks he made upon the start of his campaign in 2015.
+NBC had cut ties with the show's previous and original host Donald Trump, following the start of his presidential campaign in 2015.
 Trump remained as an executive producer through the show's production company, MGM Television.

 NBC announced the 16 contestants, as well as advisors Warren Buffett, Tyra Banks, Steve Ballmer, Jessica Alba, and Patrick M. Knapp Schwarzenegger, on January 28, 2016.
 On December 1, 2016, six more advisors were announced.
-Those advisers were former The Apprentice winner Leeza Gibbons, celebrity chef Rocco DiSpirito, Extra co-host Tracey Edmonds, The Biggest Loser host Bob Harper, YouTube star iJustine, and "Moola" CEO Gemma Godfrey.
+Those advisers were former The Apprentice winner Leeza Gibbons, celebrity chef Rocco DiSpirito, Extra co-host Tracey Edmonds, The Biggest Loser host Bob Harper, YouTuber iJustine, and Moola CEO Gemma Godfrey.
 The season was filmed in Los Angeles.

-Along with the change of host and location, the catch phrase that accompanied a candidate's termination was changed from "You're fired" to "You're terminated", a reference to one of Schwarzenegger's most famous film roles.
+Along with the change of host and location, the catch phrase that accompanied a candidate's elimination from the show was changed from "You're fired" to "You're terminated", a reference to one of Schwarzenegger's most famous film roles.
 Also, instead of sending contestants away in a taxi cab or limousine, Schwarzenegger would send them away with a helicopter, telling them to "get to the chopper", a reference to the film Predator.

 On March 3, 2017, Schwarzenegger announced he would leave the show after one season, since he did not like the "baggage" attached to the show caused by Trump.
 On August 3, 2017, NBC announced that the show had been cancelled outright.